Irregular Bleeding Around the time of and after Menopause

 Polyp with feeder vessel

-The term menopause is used to describe the last period of menstruation in a woman’s life.
-In Europe the average age is 52 and there are women who, at that particular period of time, experience irregular bleeding.
-In case that bleeding continues for more than a year after menopause, women should investigate promptly the possibility of threatening uterine abnormalities.
-However, bleeding is usually caused by hormonal problems or other abnormalities, such as endometrial polyps.
-An ultrasound examination can reassure women that the uterus is healthy and that no further tests are required.
-An ultrasound examination can also detect benign endometrial polyps or suspected uterine cancer, but the latest requires diagnostic confirmation by endometrial biopsy.
-All women diagnosed with cancer are referred to specialist physicians immediately.
+The term menopause refers to the final menstrual period in a woman’s life.
+In Europe, the average age for this is 52, and some women may experience irregular bleeding during this time.
+If bleeding continues for more than a year after menopause, it is important to promptly investigate the possibility of serious uterine issues.
+However, bleeding is often caused by hormonal imbalances or other conditions, such as endometrial polyps.
+An ultrasound examination can reassure women that the uterus is healthy and that no further tests are needed.
+It can also identify benign endometrial polyps or suspected uterine cancer, though the latter requires confirmation through an endometrial biopsy.
+Women found to have cancer are referred to specialist physicians immediately.